 These energy releasing collisions would have to be totally “inelastic” for all the kinetic energy to be absorbed in head-on collisions.
-This theory proposes that these particles repel each other with a force that is both electrical and magnetic in nature.
-As a result, the kinetic energy would be absorbed into an electromagnetic wave structure of alternating electrical and magnetic fields as the particles rapidly slow down to zero speed and become photons (particles of light).
+This theory proposes that these particles repel each other, when they are in motion with respect to each other, with a force that is both electrical and magnetic in nature.
+As a result, the kinetic energy would be absorbed into an electromagnetic standing wave of changing electrical and magnetic fields as the particles rapidly decelerate to zero speed and become photons (particles of light).
+We see this standing wave moving relative to us at the speed of light because of our own motion at that speed.
 This explains why electromagnetic energy has, at the same time, both a wave nature and a particle nature.

-This proposal of the existence of “backward through time particles” in order to explain how matter can make the quantum transition to being electromagnetic energy (EMR), follows logically from this theory’s “Universal Energy Field” model, simply and correctly yields the famous and long-validated equation E = mc˛ and elegantly explains why electromagnetic energy has both a wave and a particle nature, but is none-the-less a dramatic change in how we see the universe, and one which I entertained fleetingly for many years before having the courage to whole-heartedly embrace it.
-Having embraced it, however, this model's theory of gravity, already referred to, followed simply and easily from it, in terms of interactions between “backward through time particles” (BTTPs) and “basic particles” (BPs) of ordinary (forward through time) matter.
+The proposal of the existence of “backward through time particles” in order to explain how matter can make the quantum transition to being electromagnetic energy (EMR), follows logically from this theory’s “Universal Energy Field” model, simply and correctly yields the famous and long-validated equation E = mc˛ and elegantly explains why electromagnetic energy has both a wave and a particle nature, but is none-the-less a dramatic change in how we see the universe, and one which I entertained fleetingly for many years before having the courage to whole-heartedly embrace it.
+Having embraced it, however, this model's theory of gravity, already shown to accurately describe reality, followed simply and easily from it, in terms of interactions between “backward through time particles” (BTTPs) and “basic particles” (BPs) of ordinary (forward through time) matter.
 How this happens, we'll get to soon.

 Basic Particles of Matter

-In these energy-releasing collisions, the mass of a single colliding particle would have to be small enough that the energy in the least energetic possible photon of electromagnetic radiation would correspond to its mass in the equation E = mc˛.
+In these energy-releasing collisions between basic particles of ordinary matter (BPs) and backward through time particles (BTTPs) , the mass of a single colliding particle would have to be small enough that the energy in the least energetic possible photon of electromagnetic radiation would correspond to its mass in the equation E = mc˛.
 Then the simultaneous collisions of multiple particles (possibly in clusters) would lead to the release of higher energy photons.
-To produce a single quantum of ultra low frequency radio waves, the least energetic EMR known, the mass of a “basic particle” (BP), would have to be about 10-53 kg — vastly smaller than any currently known subatomic particle.
+To produce a single quantum of ultra low frequency radio waves, the least energetic EMR known, the mass of a “basic particle” (BP), would have to be about 10-53 kg — vastly smaller than any currently known subatomic particle, but about the same size as the proposed strings in String Theory.
 Since the mass of an electron is about 10-30 kg (9.1 x 10-31 kg), an electron would be made up of about 1023 “basic particles.”
 (For the math on this, see Article 5.)

 Because of this repulsion, it would only be particles approaching each other on a direct collision course that would actually collide and release their mass as energy in the form of electromagnetic radiation (EMR), as particles even slightly off to one side would repel each other and pass clear of each other.
 According to this theory, these repulsions create the force of gravity.